gorakhargosh/watchdog/docs/source/quickstart.rst

 3. Schedule monitoring a few paths with the observer instance attaching the event handler.

-4. Start the observer and wait for it to start generating events without blocking our main thread.
+4. Start the observer thread and wait for it generate events without blocking our main thread.

 By default, an :class:`watchdog.observers.Observer` instance will not monitor